-ORI 101 (one credit hour) or ORI 105 (three credit hours) is required of all students except transfer students who have completed 14 or more semester hours prior to transferring to CVCC.
-If ORI 105 is taken to fulfill this requirement, the two additional credit hours may be used in Area V.
+ORI 105 (three credit hours) is required of all students except transfer students who have completed 14 or more semester hours prior to transferring to CVCC.

-CIS 146 is required of all students except those who demonstrate computer literacy through testing administered by computer information systems faculty.
+CIS 146 is required of all students except those who demonstrate computer literacy through testing administered by Computer Information Systems faculty.